AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 1. Click Tools -> Cloud Services -> Learning Manager Widget Configuration.
 1. Click **Create**.
 1. Enter the refresh token here.
 Set up the other settings.
-1. Hostname should be changed to “captivateprimeeu” for EU regions.
+1. Hostname should be changed to "captivateprimeeu" for EU regions.
 1. Save and close the configuration.
 1. Select a configuration and publish the configuration.